espresso-bytes/FinSight360-Dashboard/README.md

 # 🧠 FinSight360: Company & Market Research Dashboard

-A real-time financial research dashboard built using **Python & Streamlit**, inspired by the work of analysts at J.P.
-Morgan's Centralized Research Group (CRG).
+A real-time financial research dashboard built using **Python & Streamlit**, inspired by the work of analysts.

 ---